Nickel59/developstoday-test-task/README.md

 A simple static website.
-To run this app clone this repositories and then run these commands:
+To run this app clone this repository and then run these commands:

 ```bash
 npm i